paulseabrook/blackjack/README.md

 - If both players have the same number, they will push and the player and dealer banks will remain the same.
 - The dealer stops receiving cards once they have a "Dealer Card" amount that is greater than 16.
 - If the player wins Blackjack, they receive the normal bet amount times 2.
-- The player wins the complete game once the dealer bank is equal to or less than 0.
+- The player wins the complete game once the dealer bank is 0.

 ### Instructions

 - Click "Let's Play" to begin.
 - Input a whole number amount less than or equal to your "Player Bank" amount.
 - Click the "Bet" button.
-- Click the Deal button.
+- Click the "Deal" button.
 - Click "Hit" based on the "Player Card" amount in lower left hand corner.
-- When satisfied with "Player Card" Amount, click "Stand".
+- When satisfied with "Player Card" amount, click "Stand".
 - The dealer's second card will be shown and the dealer will receive cards until their "Dealer Card" amount is greater than 16.
-- The player will win or lose the hand and be brought back to the phase two betting screen.
+- The player will win or lose the hand, the player and dealer banks will be updated, and the player will be able to bet and be dealt cards again.
-- Continue playing hands until the player wins or loses.
+- Continue playing hands until the player wins or loses by running out of money.
-- To play a completely new game, click "Play Again".
+- To play a new game and reset the banks, click "Play Again".

 ## Next Steps